shaymk1/django-social-auth/README.md

 # django-social-auth

 This is a project to showcase how you can use Social Sign On with Django.
+We are using built in package called django-allauth.

 ## Features